Top 5 Benefits of Insulating Our Floor

 While we were planning and saving for this home improvement energy upgrade, this was the benefit furthest from my mind.
 Then…the mice came.
 Every night, we made sure there wasn’t a crumb left out to entice them.
 We set humane traps, but I personally witnessed a mouse go right into one, eat the peanut butter and come right back out.
 Every morning would begin with sanitizing our stove and countertops as there were mouse droppings everywhere – an ideal and appetizing way to start the day.
 I found mouse poop in my kids’ closet and had to haul everything out, get our hepa filter vacuum, buy gloves and paper towels and sanitize the whole thing – multiple times.
 It was a nightmare.
 Once we air sealed our basement, the mice just vanished.
 Their home in the fiberglass insulation and their access through our kitchen cabinets and walls were cut off.
 I need to remember to pause with gratitude in the morning when my counters and stove top are just as I left them.

 To add to the joy of eliminating mice, we also saw a black widow spider in our bathroom – crawling out where our pipe comes out of the wall.
 I’m not one to be scared by spiders, but I don’t take too kindly to the ones whose venom can send small children to the hospital.
-Air sealing our basement brought peace of mind…and we foamed up the pipe entrance in the bathroom for some added security.
+Air sealing our basement brought peace of mind…and using spray foam insulation we foamed up the pipe entrance in the bathroom for some added security.

 #2 Warm Floors!!!

 Our floors were freezing before.
 You’d be advised to put socks on before getting out of bed in the morning.
 Doing laundry without shoes on wasn’t possible because the tile floor was the coldest.
 There is a good reason for this – our basement is cold like most, but it also had 2 broken windows.
 Our sons broke both.
-The first one they came by honestly – the old fashioned method of playin baseball.
+The first one they came by honestly – the old fashioned method of playing baseball.
 The second, they purposely bashed out with my high school field hockey stick because they “wanted to see what would happen.”
 This adds up to our floors being suspended over a large envelope of air the same temperature as outside.
 It doesn’t matter how hard our radiators work…they aren’t going to overcome that.
 In fact, our warm air was being sucked out into the basement (warm goes to cold).

 Now we can even walk barefoot on our floors without getting frostbite!